pippotek/Fine-Grained-Visual-Classification/README.md

 <br>

 - **PIM (Plug-In Module)**: Implementation of the module proposed by [Chou](https://github.com/chou141253) et al. in the paper ["A Novel Plug-in Module for Fine-Grained Visual Classification"](https://arxiv.org/abs/2202.03822).
-This module integrates into the most common backbones to improve the performance in fine grained image classification
+This module integrates into the most common backbones to improve the performance in fine grained image classification by allowing the model to concentrate on the object regions instead of the background.

 <p align="center">
   <img src="images/PIM.png" width="512"/>